 Under workers’ compensation, this is not a problem because it is a no-fault system.
-However, third-party claims are subject to contributory fault laws.
+However, third-party claims are subject to the state’s contributory fault laws.

-If you are partially to blame for the injury, Florida’s contributory fault laws do not bar you from receiving compensation from a third party.
+If you are partially to blame for the injury, Florida’s modified comparative fault laws do not necessarily bar you from receiving compensation from a third party.
 However, your compensation is reduced by the percentage of fault you have for causing your injury.

 Contact Us for a Free Consultation with a Clearwater Workplace Accident Lawyer

 Workplace accidents and injuries can be devastating to a worker and their family.
-Ensure you receive all compensation available by scheduling a free evaluation and consultation with our experienced Clearwater workers’ compensation lawyers.
+Ensure you receive all compensation available by scheduling a free evaluation at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers with our experienced Clearwater workers’ compensation lawyers.